Rankings

 20 Best Online Master’s in Art Therapy Degree Programs

-Edinboro offered the first CAAHEP-accredited art therapy program in the country, and its online Master of Arts in Counseling-Art Therapy has become among the best.
+Edinboro University, now part of PennWest, offered the first CAAHEP-accredited art therapy program in the country.
+Today, its online Master of Arts in Counseling-Art Therapy is among the best programs of its kind.

-Once they secure their license, students gain the knowledge and skills to become empowered and competent art therapists.
-Graduates can apply for Pennsylvania’s Licensed Professional Counselor credential and the national ATR-P credential.
+Graduates possess the intellectual and emotional abilities to become licensed art therapists.
+The program provides students with the education to qualify for Pennsylvania’s Licensed Professional Counselor credential and the national ATR-P credential.

 Edgewood College

-The hybrid Master of Arts in Art Therapy program at Edgewood College provides access to its students into its studio facilities, too.
-The curriculum consists of 8-week and 16-week courses, meaning students can register for 2-3 courses or up to 15 credits every semester.
+The hybrid Master of Arts in Art Therapy and Counseling program at Edgewood College provides access to its students into its studio facilities, too.
+The curriculum consists of 8-week and 16-week courses.
+This means students can register for 2-3 courses or up to 15 credits every semester.

-Students must attend two in-person, in-clinic residencies or the equivalent of 700 hours of supervised practicum and clinical internship.
+Students must attend two in-person, in-clinic residencies.
+This is the equivalent of 700 hours of supervised practicum and clinical internship.
 These hands-on experiences feature weekly supervision and participation in supervision groups under the guidance of a licensed art therapy supervisor.

 The 60-credit program includes didactic coursework that interweaves art, psychology, and art therapy into a cohesive knowledge base and a capstone research project.